Another Quiz for the endless summer of 2016, with a special Question #6 to help you Beat the Heat!

 ...you may depend upon it, stands absurdly too high and will go down.
 He had no invention as to stories, none whatever.
 He took all his plots from old novels, and threw their stories into dramatic shape...
 That he threw over whatever he did write some flashes of genius, nobody can deny; but this was all.Who were they all talking about?

 5. What's the island?
 Or, for half marks, what country is it part of?

-6. Here's a famous painting!
-Do you know the artist, the title, or anything else interesting about it?
+6. Here's another famous painting!
+Do you know the artist, the title, or anything else interesting about this one?

 7. Of all the cities I've been to, I found this one to be the... loudest.
 Where is this postcard from?

 8. It is 36 years today since the day that Vigdís Finnbogadóttir became the world's first democratically elected female head of state.
 And, her 16-year term of office is still the longest on record for an elected female head of state.
 Of what state was she the head?